-You’re probably here because you feel the need to do something about your estate or because you’re thinking about starting a business.
-Maybe you already have a business and need some legal help.
+You’re probably here because you feel the need to do some estate planning, maybe a simple will or a revocable living trust.
+Or possibly you’re interested in asset protection or thinking about starting a new company and need a business planning attorney because you can’t decide between an LLC or an S Corporation.
+Maybe you already have a business and need some legal advice.
 Maybe you need some help with both your business and your estate–often one need follows the other much like day follows night.
 Unlike day following night, however, such planning is not the inevitable outcome of wanting to plan.

 I know.
 I passed my first bar exam in 1981 and wrote my first will and trust soon thereafter, yet I didn’t do my own estate plan until 13 years later.
 (You think carpenter’s spouses have things to complain about!)
 Since 1991, I’ve started two businesses and never once sat down with an advisor.
 Why?
 You know the answer, the excuse.
 You’ve probably used it yourself:

 You’re busy.
 Your attorney is going to want all sorts of information to begin planning, and you don’t have the information at hand.
 And then there’s all the decisions you’ll need to make and the cost!
 In short, good planning takes time and effort and money and well, you’re busy.
 Right?

 Wrong.
 The road to nowhere is paved with the easy excuse.
 Whether you need business or estate planning, the cost of not the planning surely outweighs the cost of doing the planning.
 And the time you’ll waste in the future because you didn’t plan today will give the lie to the “I don’t have time” excuse you may be using now.

 Now’s the time to address your estate or business planning concerns, and you’ve come to the right place.